alexyorke/alexyorke.github.io/_posts/2025-06-29-a-list-is-a-monad.md

 **Map** applies a function to each value inside the monad.

 In List, Map runs a function on every element and outputs a new list with that function applied to each element.
 Don’t overcomplicate it.
-For example, suppose we have a function that adds one to its input (f(x) = x + 1).
+For example, suppose we have a function that adds one, f(x) = x + 1.
 Passing this function to Map would simply add one to each element in the list.
 The list [0,1,2,3] would become [1,2,3,4].

 #### *Example (C#-ish):*